 On Sunday evening services are conducted in Baker Chapel by the President, which the students are required to attend.
-The Young Men's Christian Association and Young Women's Christian Association have each a branch association in the College and rooms fitted up for religious services.
-On Sunday afternoon a voluntary meeting of the two associations is held, conducted by the Y. M. C. A. The Sunday School held on Sunday morning is one of our most important religious factors.
+The Young Men's Christian Association and the Young Women's Christian Association have each a branch association in the College and rooms fitted up for religious services.
+On Sunday afternoon a voluntary meeting of the two associations is held, conducted by the Y.M.
+C. A. The Sunday School held on Sunday morning is one of our most important religious factors.
 Though attendance is not compulsory, all the students usually enroll themselves as scholars.
 The classes are taught by members of the Faculty, and the lessons used are those of the International Series.

-SOCIETIES
+LITERARY SOCIETIES

-The Irving and the Webster Literary Societies of young men, and the Browning and the Philomathean Societies of young women hold regular weekly meetings, and it is the desire of the Faculty that all the students avail themselves of the advantages of these valuable and instructive organizations.
+The Irving and Webster Literary Societies of young men, and the Browning and Philomathean Societies of young women hold regular meetings, and it is the desire of the Faculty that all the students avail themselves of the advantages of these valuable and instructive organizations.
+No secret societies are permitted in the College.

 On Tuesday evening of Commencement Week there is an oratorical and literary contest between the Irving and the Webster Societies, and between the Browning and the Philomathean Societies.
-The award for the former societies is a trophy presented by the late Prof. A. H. Merrill; for the latter a trophy presented by the late Prof. M. A. Newell.
+The award for the former societies is a trophy presented by the late Prof. A. H. Merrill, Professor of Elocution in the College; for the latter a trophy presented by the late Prof. M. A. Newell, State Superintendent of Education in Maryland.